Leveraging Analytical Methods for Ranking Suppliers

 The Analytics Hierarchy process is a multi-criteria decision-making method for ranking alternatives.
 Using AHP, you can assess not only quantitative but various qualitative factors as well, such as financial stability, trust level etc. in the supplier selection process.
 The buyer establishes a set of evaluation criteria and AHP uses these criteria to rank the different suppliers.
 Basic principles of AHP are:

-• Design a hierarchy – Top vertex is the main objective and bottom vertices are the alternatives.
+• Design a hierarchy – Top Vertex is the main objective and bottom vertices are the alternatives.
 Intermediate vertices are criteria/subcriteria (which are more and more aggregated as you go up in the hierarchy),

 • At each level of the hierarchy, a paired comparison of the vertices criteria/sub-criteria is performed from the point of view of their contribution weights to each of the higher level vertices that they are linked to.